yangcyself/MemoryFactory-vscode/README.md

 Restart the repo for you to memorize and find the logo in the navigation bar.

-> Another similar and WEB APP can be found at http://mf.iimt.me/login.
+> Another similar and WEB-based APP can be found at http://mf.iimt.me/login.